KhourySpecialProjects/MNG_Inventory_System/src/frontend/README.md

 - Defines the TRPC React client using the API’s base URL generated from WebStack outputs.
 - Provides caching, invalidation, optimistic updates, and data fetching behavior per API contract.
 - Stores session identity in memory and revalidates via Auth.me on initial load.

+### MUI design system and theming
+- Wraps the app with ThemeContextProvider, which uses MUI ThemeProvider and CssBaseline to apply a shared theme across all components.
+- Uses lightTheme and darkThemeOptions (theme.ts and themeDark.tsx) to define palettes, typography, border radius, and component-level overrides.
+- Exposes a useColorMode hook that returns the current mode ("light" or "dark") and a toggleTheme function; TopBar consumes this to render the theme toggle and adjust AppBar colors.
+- Relies on MUI layout and surface components such as AppBar, Toolbar, BottomNavigation, Paper, Card, Grid, Stack, Box, Typography, Button, TextField, Avatar, Chip, and Collapse across navigation, forms, and dashboards (e.g., TopBar, NavBar, HomePage, InventoryStatus, InventoryReviewed, ChildrenTree).
+- Uses icons from @mui/icons-material (for example Home, MilitaryTech, Security, Inventory, LocalShipping, Assessment, ArrowBack, and Key icons) to differentiate sections like navigation, security, inventory, and process actions.
+- Frontend tests assert visual state via MUI classes, such as contained vs outlined buttons, success/error/warning chips, and collapsed vs expanded sections (e.g., "MuiButton-contained", "MuiChip-colorSuccess", "MuiCollapse-hidden").

 ### Example usage
 The frontend typically interacts with the backend in patterns such as: